Menu

 What's in the Menu

 The Menu is the navigation drawer you'll find at the top-left of every screen.
-The top section jumps you between setup screens and the Working Console; below that, four grouped sections hold tools, documentation, and advanced features.
+The top section jumps you between setup screens, the Working Console, and Settings; below that, grouped sections hold tools, documentation, and advanced features.
 None of it is required to run a round, but most of it earns its place once you've used the app for a while.

 🛒 Buy a License A pinned button at the bottom of the menu, shown while you're on the free trial.
 Buys a WaxFrame license key via Gumroad — every installation includes three free trial rounds, and a one-time license unlocks unlimited rounds.
 Once your license is active, this button disappears.
 Opens in a new tab.